CompuTec/computec-docs/docs/ksef/user-guide/incoming-invoices/prepare-for-process.md

 sidebar_position: 3
 ---

-# Prepare an incoming invoice for processing
+# Prepare an Incoming Invoice for Processing

 After an invoice is retrieved from KSeF, review its processing state and verify the information required to create the corresponding SAP Business One document.